jgomezdans/get_modis/README.rst

 Description
 --------------

-This repository contains a Python script (and executable) that allows one to download MODIS data granules for different products and periods.
+This repository contains a Python 3.4 script (and executable) that allows one to download MODIS data granules for different products, periods and non-reprojected images (with lat/lon coordinates).

 The code is quite simple and generic, and should work with most standard Python installations.